levoai/docs/docs/security-testing/tasks/authn-authz/supported-auth-methods.md

 iam:
   users:
   - name: user_1
-    default: true # This user's credentials will be used for all authentication
+    default: true # This user's credentials will be used for all authn-authz
     bearer_tokens:
     - name: bearerAuth
       value: <Enter the bearer token>